msoucy/msoucy.me/content/seminars/barcampD/_index.md

 # Switch statements

-D continues C's style of a switch statement, but with a few tricks:
+D continues C's style of a switch statement, but with a few tricks

+---

 ```d
 string s;